FELICIA A. HENRY

 OTHER PUBLICATIONS

-Henry, F. 2023.
+Henry, F. (2023).
 White Supremacy.
-In Angela Jones, Ed, African American Activism and Political Engagement: An Encyclopedia of Empowerment.
-Santa Barbara, CA: ABC-CLIO.
+In Angela Jones, Ed, African American activism and political engagement: An encyclopedia of empowerment (1st Edition.).
+Santa Barbara, CA: ABC-CLIO, LLC.

 Henry, F. (2020, May 29).
 COVID-19 is a disaster.
 So is mass Black Death.
 Medium. https://medium.com/@henry.feliciaa/covid-19-is-a-disaster-so-is-mass-black-death-c38a29b5936c